-On March 11, 2005, a Funds' staff member spoke with the Respondent's Plan Administrator who stated that Acordia was the Respondent's insurance carrier until April 1, 2004, when the Respondent then changed to Corporate Benefit from April 1, 2004 to September 30, 2004.
+On March 11, 2005, a Funds' staff member spoke with the Respondent's Plan Administrator, who stated that Accordia was the Respondent's insurance carrier through March 31, 2004.
+The Respondent then changed to Corporate Benefit from April 1, 2004 through September 30, 2004.
 Allied Benefits Administration has been the insurance carrier since October 1, 2004.
 In February 2005, the Plan Administrator stated that he received a large envelope of claims from Corporate Benefit.
 Some of the claims had been paid and others were duplicates.
-He stated that he informed employees that if they had unpaid claims for services prior to October 2004, they should send him a copy of the bills.
+He stated that he informed the employees that if they had unpaid claims for services prior to October 2004, they should send him a copy of the bills.